lhat-messorem/IRC_bot/README.md

     inspect --start/--stop: start/stop inspect process

 Caution: before using control function, you need login by command: authen.
 You must enter right name and password to login.
-You can change name and pass in source code :)
+You can change name and pass in source code (use hash value) :)